AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_transit_gateway.html.markdown

 ### HA
 * `single_az_ha` (Optional) Set to true if this feature is desired.
 Valid values: true, false.
 * `ha_subnet` - (Optional) HA Subnet CIDR.
-Required for enabling HA for AWS/ARM gateway.
-Setting to empty/unset will disable HA.
+Required only for enabling HA for AWS/ARM gateway.
+Setting to empty/unsetting will disable HA.
 Setting to a valid subnet CIDR will create an HA gateway on the subnet.
 Example: "10.12.0.0/24".
 * `ha_zone` - (Optional) HA Zone.
-Required for enabling HA for GCP gateway.
-Setting to empty/unset will disable HA.
+Required only for enabling HA for GCP gateway.
+Setting to empty/unsetting will disable HA.
 Setting to a valid zone will create an HA gateway in the zone.
 Example: "us-west1-c".
 * `ha_insane_mode_az` - (Optional) AZ of subnet being created for Insane Mode Transit HA Gateway.
-Required for AWS if insane_mode is enabled and ha_subnet is set.
+Required for AWS if `insane_mode` is enabled and `ha_subnet` is set.
 Example: AWS: "us-west-1a".
 * `ha_eip` - (Optional) Public IP address that you want to assign to the HA peering instance.
-If no value is given, a new eip will automatically allocated.
+If no value is given, a new EIP will automatically be allocated.
 Only available for AWS.
 * `ha_gw_size` - (Optional) HA Gateway Size.
-Mandatory if HA is enabled (ha_subnet is set).
+Mandatory if enabling HA.
 Example: "t2.micro".

 ### Insane Mode
 * `insane_mode` - (Optional) Specify Insane Mode high performance gateway.
 Insane Mode gateway size must be at least c5 size (AWS) or Standard_D3_v2 (ARM).
 If enabled, you must specify a valid /26 CIDR segment of the VPC to create a new subnet.
 Only available for AWS and ARM.
 Valid values: true, false.
 * `insane_mode_az` - (Optional) AZ of subnet being created for Insane Mode Transit Gateway.
-Required for AWS if insane_mode is enabled.
+Required for AWS if `insane_mode` is enabled.
 Example: AWS: "us-west-1a".

 ### SNAT
 * `single_ip_snat` - (Optional) Enable "single_ip" mode Source NAT for this container.
 Valid values: true, false. **NOTE: Please see notes [here](#enable_snat-1) in regards to changes to this argument in R2.10.**